- Former co-chair of United For Peace and Justice

 In the early 1990s, Cagan was the official coordinator of the U.S. Peace Council.
 In 1992 she was an original co-founder of the Committees of Correspondence for Democracy and Socialism (CCDS), a splinter group rooted in the Communist Party USA (of which Cagan has been a longtime member).
 She went on to become co-chairman of CCDS.

 In 1998 Cagan endorsed a Brecht Forum celebration of the 150th Anniversary of the Communist Manifesto at Cooper Union's Great Hall, New York.
 That same year, she condemned America's "daily assaults and attacks on poor and working people, on women, people of color, lesbians/gays and other sexual minorities, the disabled and so many others."

-In 2001 Cagan was elected chair of the Pacifica Foundation's interim board of directors.
-In 2002 she became co-chair of the newly formed anti-war coalition United For Peace and Justice (UFPJ), a post she would hold until 2008.
+In 2000, Cagan served as a member of the Pacifica Foundation's board of directors.
+In 2001 she was elected chair of the Foundation's interim board of directors.
+And in 2002 she became co-chair of the newly formed anti-war coalition United For Peace and Justice (UFPJ), a post she would hold until 2008.

 Cagan was a signatory of the 2002 Not In Our Name (NION) statement denouncing America's war against terror and its “stark new measures of repression.”

 Cagan strongly opposed the 2003 U.S. invasion of Iraq, which she characterized as nothing more than a thinly veiled oil grab.
 "Oil is not worth war!" read Cagan's UFPJ Website.
 "How much is the Bush administration's push for war with Iraq motivated by its desire to gain control of Iraq's oil fields?"